jackthecodemonkey/react-data-driven-form/README.md

 The goal of the component is to fulfil the following requirements
 - Able to use the component to generate form by a template
-- Able to use each field component with validation featrue without using a template
+- Able to use each field component with validation feature without a template
 - Able to replace built-in component with a custum component easily

 ## Features